bwasti/lazy/README.md

 # lazy
 Python library for rapidly developing lazy interfaces.
+This is currently a prototype built for playing with the paradigm.

 By deferring the execution of your code until the last possible moment (when you actually request the data with `.get()`) you can optimize its execution while preserving simple imperative semantics.